sws144/quant-trading/P1-AnalyzeTrades/README.md

 # P1-Analyze Trades Architecture

+## Purpose:

-Purpose: apply data science and analytics to a user's trading history into order to drive value
+Apply data science and analytics to a user's trading history into order to drive value

+## Architecture:

-Architecture: C4 style approach, see README puml files and pngs
+C4 style approach, see README puml files and pngs

 ## Project Tracking